• Skip to primary navigation

 The ready-made samosas that you buy in supermarkets all use phyllo (filo) pastry which tends to absorb a lot of oil when fried.
 They can turn out very greasy, especially if you eat them cold.
 These homemade samosas are made with homemade pastry which doesn't absorb a lot of oil and so makes them less greasy.

-4 samosas on a plate with a slice of lemon and a dipping sauce.
+2 samosas on a brown plate with lettuce, slices of tomato and lemon wedges.

 For the pastry